rocky-linux/documentation/docs/books/learning_bash/03-data-entry-and-manipulations.md

 ****

-Depending on the purpose of the script, it may be necessary to send it information when it is launched or during its execution.
-This information, not known when the script is written, can be extracted from files or entered by the user.
-It is also possible to send this information in the form of arguments when the script command is entered.
-This is the way many Linux commands work.
+Depending on the script's purpose, it might need information either at launch or during execution.
+This info, not predetermined during script writing, can come from files, user input, or be passed as arguments when entering the script command, similar to many Linux commands.

 ## The `read` command